TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.0.6 =
+* Fixed problem with path of images uploaded for links

 = 5.0.5 =
 * Added option in reciprocal checker to delete links that return a 403 error during check